 In the early 2010s, gentrification spread to this part of the city and trendy cafes and boutiques began establishing themselves in the empty historic buildings.

-Today, Karaköy is one of the city’s most hip and stylish neighbourhoods.
+Today, Karaköy is one of the city’s most hip and stylish Istanbul locations.
 Here you’ll find an array of vendors and stylish restaurants as well as independent shops.
-With its own fair share of historic and cultural attractions, this is also where you’ll find some of the most amazing views of Istanbul.
+With its own fair share of historic and cultural attractions, this is also where you’ll find some of the most amazing views of Istanbul and ferries to the Asian side.

 Things to See and Do in Karaköy